rkalendar/TotalRepeats/README.md

 java -jar -Xms32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\Sarcophilus_harrisii\
 ```

-**-Xms32g**
+###Java Memory Management Parameters

+**-Xms (Initial Heap Size)**:
-This parameter sets the initial heap size allocated to the Java Virtual Machine (JVM).
-In this example, -Xms32g tells the JVM to allocate 32 gigabytes of memory at startup.
-This is especially important for processing large genomes (e.g., those exceeding 100 megabases), as it helps prevent memory-related errors and ensures efficient performance during analysis.
+This parameter sets the initial amount of memory allocated to the Java Virtual Machine (JVM) at startup.
+For example, -Xms32g allocates 32 GB of heap memory immediately.
+This is particularly important for analyzing large genomes (e.g., >100 Mb), as it helps avoid memory allocation delays and reduces the risk of OutOfMemoryError during runtime.

-**Optional: -Xmx**
+**-Xmx (Maximum Heap Size) – Optional**:
-The -Xmx parameter defines the maximum heap size that the JVM is allowed to use.
-For example, -Xmx64g would allow the program to use up to 64 GB of RAM if needed.
-If not specified, the JVM uses a platform-dependent default maximum, which may be insufficient for large-scale analyses.
+This parameter sets the maximum amount of heap memory the JVM can use.
+For instance, -Xmx64g allows the application to grow the heap up to 64 GB if needed.
+If -Xmx is not specified, the JVM relies on a platform-dependent default, which may be too low for memory-intensive tasks such as genome-wide analysis.

+**Recommendation**:
+On systems with 64–128 GB of RAM, explicitly setting -Xms32g -Xmx64g is not always necessary, as the JVM typically manages memory dynamically.
+However, for large datasets or if you encounter memory-related errors, specifying these parameters in your command-line execution is strongly advised.

 ```
 java -Xms32g -Xmx64g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\
 ```